AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Because this is the percussion instrument channel 10 (number 9, second argument) we can just play and it'll stop byu itself.
 Individual notes are more complicated.

+***NOTE:*** Midi system is undergoing upgrades to make it more user-friendly.
+This tutorial will be updated when that happens.

 ## Animations

 - Microsecond based vs frame based